PhilRowe/addTabs/README.md

 ```

 ### Trigger Events
-You can also alter add tabs by firing events.
+You can also alter addTabs by firing events.
 Currently supported events are:

 | Property				| Default		| Description
 | --------------------- | ------------- | -----------